dansanderson/m65tool/docs/developing.md

 TODO:

-- How to keep internal module headers private?
-Right now I'm adding the entire module subdir to the calling module's include path, which includes internal headers.

 - How to keep internal cross-file (non-static) methods private?
 Are these exposed in the `.a`?
 Should they use an `_examplemod_` prefix?